wzzhmo/PowerShell-system-dashboard/README.md

 PowerShell/micro

-into your PowerShell profile.
+into your profile.

-Make sure the Fastfetch configuration path matches your own username/path.

-⸻

-▶️ Test It

-Close and reopen Windows Terminal.

-When PowerShell starts, Fastfetch should automatically display your system information and the custom dashboard.

-If it doesn’t work, try running:

-fastfetch

-to make sure Fastfetch itself is installed correctly.

-🎨 Customization

-You can customize the dashboard by editing:
+3. Fastfetch

+Create this folder:

+%USERPROFILE%\.config\fastfetch

+Then copy:

 Fastfetch/hmod/config.jsonc

-You can also replace:

 Fastfetch/hmod/hm.txt

-with your own ASCII art.

-The Windows Terminal appearance can be customized from:

-PowerShell/Terminal
+into it.

+Open config.jsonc and change the path to hm.txt to match your Windows username.

+For example:

+C:/Users/YourUsername/.config/fastfetch/hm.txt

+4. Done

+Restart Windows Terminal.

+Fastfetch should now start automatically with PowerShell.

+Customization

+You can change the Fastfetch settings in:

+Fastfetch/hmod/config.jsonc

+You can also change the ASCII art in:

+Fastfetch/hmod/hm.txt

-🧹 Uninstall
+Uninstall

-To remove the customization, simply remove the changes made to:
+Remove the changes from:

-* Your PowerShell profile
+* PowerShell profile
-* Your Windows Terminal settings.json
+* Windows Terminal settings.json
 * %USERPROFILE%\.config\fastfetch

-Your original Windows Terminal configuration can be restored from the backup you created before installation.

-🤝 Contributing

-This is a personal learning project, but suggestions and improvements are welcome.

-If you find a bug or have an idea for improving the project, feel free to open an Issue or Pull Request.

-❤️ Credits

-Built with:
+Built With

 * PowerShell
 * Windows Terminal
 * Fastfetch

-Thanks for checking out my project!

-If you like it, ⭐ consider giving the repository a star.

-⸻

-Made with ❤️ and PowerShell
+Made with ❤️ and PowerShell.